Chasing 99%: MNIST without CNN

 A bit about implementation

-I used $n$ Hidden Layer Fully connected Neural Network (not CNN because I don’t learn it yet :)).
+I used an $n$-Hidden-Layer Fully Connected Neural Network (not CNN because I haven’t learned it yet :)).

 Firstly the dataset is in idx3-ubyte (binary format).
-So i used struct library of python to read the binary file and extract the data into numpy array, then normalizing + zero centering the dataset to prevent erratic weight updates during training and help the optimizer to step quickly toward global minima.
+So I used the struct library of Python to read the binary file and extract the data into a numpy array, then normalized and zero-centered the dataset to prevent erratic weight updates during training and help the optimizer step quickly toward the global minima.

 Normalizing: